Raj-Sanjay-Shah/Twignet/README.md

 ### Notes and tasks - May 7
 1. Perform an experiment on time for build graph
+2. Add Papers to the file
+3. Make this repository private if possible
-2. Remove shuffling in the build graph file
+4. Remove shuffling in the build graph file
-3. Discuss about XAI techniques for BERT
+5. Discuss about XAI techniques for BERT
-4. Minor Changes to code structure
+6. Minor Changes to code structure
 ### Notes - April 24
 #### Data
 We have 7000 tweets which we split as train and test in most of the models.
 We have additional 2000 tweets which are untouched at the moment